We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For the most part, most people who shop from ContactsDirect seem to be pleased with their customer service.

-The site has a 4 rating out of 5 stars on the independent review site Trustpilot.
-Since there are close to 400 reviews, that’s pretty impressive.
+The site has a 3.9 rating out of 5 stars on the independent review site Trustpilot.
+Since there are over 1,000 reviews, that’s pretty impressive.

 There are several other competitors that you might want to check out before placing your order with ContactsDirect, such as:

 - LensDirect.
 Like many other online, direct-to-consumer companies, LensDirect offers prescription contacts and glasses.
-Learn more about them.
+Learn more about their services.

 ContactsDirect has a decent reputation for customer service and a solid reputation for providing a good product at a competitive price.